ipa-fmw/ipa_seminar/ipa_seminar_driver/README.md

 					overall_velocity);
 		}

-		// waiti until execution of the action has finished while (!msg_queue.empty() && ros::ok() && !as_->isPreemptRequested())
+		// wait until execution of the action has finished while (!msg_queue.empty() && ros::ok() && !as_->isPreemptRequested())
 		{
 			if(kuka_callback_received_)